Erbil SC: Promotion and third stint in the Premier League

-Erbil bounced back to the Premier League immediately, finishing 2nd in the 2017–18 Iraqi First Division League.
-Erbil continued to struggle with financial difficulties, which led to a number of disappointing campaigns back in the first league where they finished in the bottom half of the table.
-In 2020, Several players sued the club for failure to pay wages.
-Erbil's issues were exacerbated by disagreements between the Kurdish government and the Iraqi federal government, where the latter paused payments to the Kurdish region over multiple reasons, which caused a financial squeeze as the regional government was unable to pay salaries on time and heavily reduced the grant money given to its sports club.
+Erbil bounced back to the Premier League, finishing 2nd in the 2017–18 Iraqi First Division League.
+Erbil continued to struggle with financial difficulties, which led to a number of disappointing campaigns.
+In 2020, several players sued the club for failure to pay wages.
+Erbil's issues were exacerbated by disagreements between the Kurdish government and the Iraqi federal government, where the latter paused payments to the Kurdish region.
 Erbil, and other Kurdish clubs, were also not given access to funds released by the federal governments to the clubs taking part in the Iraqi stars League.

-In the 2022-2023 season, Erbil reached the final of the Iraqi FA Cup for the first time, but lost 1-0 to Al-Quwa Al-Jawiya.
+In the 2022–23 season, Erbil reached the final of the Iraqi cup for the first time.

 Stadium

 Erbil play their matches at the Franso Hariri Stadium.
-The stadium holds 25,000 spectators and was re-built in 1956 under the name Erbil stadium.
-It was significantly Renovated in 1992.Following the assassination of Franso Heriri on 18 February 2001, who actively supported rebuilding the stadium, the Kurdistan Regional Government renamed it in his memory.

-In July 2009, Franso Hariri Stadium received the green light from the AFC to host Erbil matches.
-It marked the first time a competitive match was held on Iraqi soil since 2003 However, due to technical problems, FIFA abandoned the idea of having more national games being hosted in the stadium.
+The stadium holds 25,000 spectators and was re-built in 1956.
+Following the assassination of Franso Heriri on 18 February 2001, the Kurdistan Regional Government renamed it in his memory.
+In July 2009, Franso Hariri Stadium hosted the first continental match on Iraqi soil since 2003.
+However, due to technical problems, FIFA abandoned the idea of having more national games being hosted in the stadium.

-Attempts to stop the FIFA ban on Iraq hosting matches continued to persist by Iraqi officials, with Erbil's stadium considered the most suitable to host football matches.
-Erbil would host their rivals Duhok SC in the Fransao Hariri stadium in 2011, despite FIFA's objections.
-Erbil would go on to host the final of the competition the following year, becoming the first Iraqi stadium to host the final of a continental competition.

-In December 2021, a mini riot occurred following the Iraqi FA Cup match against Al-Shorta SC, spectators of both teams invaded the pitch and reportedly verbally and physically assaulted each other after an away fan raised the Iraqi flag after the match and chanted nationalists slogans.
-Some minor injuries were reported after the clash.

 Rivalries

 Erbil SC's main rival is Duhok SC with whom they contest the South Kurdistan derby.
 Also, the rivalry between Erbil SC and Zakho SC is known as the "Kurdish derby".

-Within the Kurdish Premier League, they also have a Derby against Peshmerga Hawler SC, which is another club situated inside Erbil.
+Within the Kurdish Premier League, they also have a derby against Peshmerga Hawler SC, which is another club situated inside Erbil.